Your frequently asked

 If your company never exits or fails, no donation to charity will be made.
 There are no consequences or liabilities to Upside on your company's part.
 We hope that you will consider taking the pledge again with your next, more successful venture.

 When the donation is completed up front, upon issuance of options or warrants, those assets are owned by The Upside Foundation.
 Since we’re a registered charity, those assets will never experience capital gains tax.
-This structure allows you to donate assets pre-taxation.
+This structure allows a founder to donate assets pre-taxation.
+In that case, we can issue founders a donation receipt for the assets at their current valuation (if they have an externally validated valuation, such as would be determined in an external capital raise), however most founders choose to forego this option due to its implications of having to claim capital gains on the donated amount.

 When the donation is a pledge of personal proceeds, the donation technically occurs when the cash is donated following a liquidity event.
 This looks like a more typical donation, where you will be fully taxed on your personal capital gains and are making a donation of post-tax dollars, after which a donation receipt will be issued.